 Though incredible treatment advances have been made, cerebral palsy can have a huge emotional and financial impact on sufferers and their families.
 If you think it’s possible that your child’s or loved one’s cerebral palsy is the result of medical malpractice, you may have a case and be eligible for compensation.

-The Cerebral Palsy Lawyers at Janet, Janet & Suggs, LLC have helped over 30,000 families with their cases across the country.
-With our years of experience, combined with our legal and medical expertise, we are able to uncover the truth and recover the compensation families are entitled to.
+The Cerebral Palsy Lawyers at Janet, Janet & Suggs, LLC have consulted with over 30,000 families on their cerebral palsy cases across the country.
+Our years of experience, combined with our legal and medical expertise, enables us to uncover the truth and work to recover the compensation families are entitled to.
 Contact us today and let us help you and your family seek justice.